dhamidi/isitashopifystore.com/chrome-ext/tests/manual-test-plan.md

 ## Test Cases

 ### 1. Known Shopify Stores
-- [ ] Visit allbirds.com - should show icon
+- [x] Visit allbirds.com - should show icon
-- [ ] Visit gymshark.com - should show icon
+- [x] Visit gymshark.com - should show icon
-- [ ] Visit kylie.com - should show icon
+- [x] Visit kylie.com - should show icon
+    - the URL changed in the meantime: https://store.kylie.com/ does show the icon

 ### 2. Non-Shopify Stores
-- [ ] Visit amazon.com - should not show icon
+- [x] Visit amazon.com - should not show icon
-- [ ] Visit ebay.com - should not show icon
+- [x] Visit ebay.com - should not show icon
-- [ ] Visit walmart.com - should not show icon
+- [x] Visit walmart.com - should not show icon

 ### 3. Cache Behavior
 - [ ] Visit a Shopify store, verify icon appears